Ghost-in-a-Jar/python-takehome-challenge-starter/README.md

 This project is a simple **cookiecutter template** for fast setup when doing takehome challenges.
 Just use cookiecutter and create a new project in no time.

+Using this template will get a poetry project with a simple CLI entrypoint and a dockerfile to run the project in a container.

 ```shell
 # If pipx is not installed, see https://github.com/pypa/pipx for Linux and Windows instructions
 brew install pipx